Skip to content

 The Somerset Inn property.
 Source: John C. Smith

-The famed Somerset Inn on the Bernardsville Mountain, named by George Seney, served more like the unofficial tourist bureau for New Jersey as the wealthy came to Bernardsville for a look and felt it was the perfect spot without having to travel to Newport or the Hamptons.
+The famed Somerset Inn on Bernardsville Mountain, named by George Seney, served more like the unofficial tourist bureau for New Jersey as the wealthy came to Bernardsville for a look and felt it was the perfect spot without having to travel to Newport or the Hamptons.
 With plenty of space for riding, it quickly became a favorite as a natural fit for equestrian activities with ties to the Essex Hunt Club, which had recently been purchased by Charles Pfizer and relocated adjacent to the Inn.
-It was noted as being one of the best equipped mountain hotels in the New York region.
+It was noted as being one of the best-equipped mountain hotels in the New York region.

 Every week during the open season there would be a weekly column in the Bernardsville News highlighting the social fare and prominent guest list at the inn.